D-Freitas/monorepo-template/README.md

 # Node.js Monorepo Template

 A modern, production-ready monorepo template built with **pnpm workspaces**, **Turbo**, and **ES modules**.
-This template provides a solid foundation for building scalable JavaScript/TypeScript projects with shared configurations, optimized caching, and standardized tooling.
+This template provides a solid foundation for building scalable JavaScript/TypeScript projects with shared configurations, optimized caching, and modern tooling including **Vitest** for testing and **Biome** for linting and formatting.

 ## 🏗️ Architecture